Endzel/drf-nestedqueryfields/README.rst

     }

-    # And, you just want filter "username" and which "city" for the specific "location" attribute user endzel:
+    # And, you just want to filter "username" and "city" for the "location" attribute within the user endzel:

     GET /users/2/?fields=username,location.city